Foundation for Active Nonviolence (Netherlands)

 Metta Center (USA)

 In 2009 I was accepted as a trainee at the Metta Center, to learn about nonviolence.
 We were offered weekly workshops and internships at different organizations in California.
 It was here that a new reality became visible to me: normal people successfully pursuing social justice!
 In my masters degree “Conflict Resolution and Governance” I had never learned about all the campaigns of Gandhi in India, the Civil Rights Movement, or a very practical tool called “Non-Violent Communication”.
-This inspired me to commit to spread these ideas more widely.
-Special thanks to founder Michael Nagler, who also published several books.
+The program inspired me to commit to spread these ideas more widely, especially in Europe where the term “nonviolence” is not so much in use, contrary to the USA.
+The Metta Center has some very useful resources, such as the Road Map, or “The Nonviolence Handbook” and other books written by the founder Michael Nagler, professor emeritus at the university of Berkeley.